cuedo/github-webhooks/README.md

 * [License](#license)

 ## Features
+`github-webhooks` comes with all the bells and whistles:

 * **Best-in-class JSON Decoding via `Aeson`**

   This library uses the [aeson] package, a fast and widely adopted Haskell library for working with JSON data.
 It ensures best-in-class JSON decoding, enabling you to parse GitHub webhooks payloads with high performance and accuracy.

 * **i18n/Unicode String Support via `Text`**

   `github-webhooks` has first-class support for Unicode strings in all functions via the [text] package.
 This ensures that the library can handle any i18n text data in the payloads correctly, regardless of the character set.

 * **Suitable for Large Data Payloads using `Vector`**

-The library uses the [vector] package to handle large data payloads efficiently.
+  This library uses the [vector] package to handle large data payloads efficiently.
 This means it is suitable for big data workloads and capable of processing large amounts of data without excessive CPU or memory usage.

 * **Type-safe Encoding of Optional Data**

   Optional data in the payloads are encoded in a type-safe manner (i.e. using `Maybe`).
 This ensures that your application will not encounter runtime errors due to missing or unexpected data and provides valuable signals during development where you should implement fault handling.

 * **Type-safe Event Action Encodings with Support for Future API Changes**

-The library encodes event actions in a type-safe manner that does not require the payload to be fully decoded.
+  This library encodes event actions in a type-safe manner that does not require the payload to be fully decoded.
 Thus, applications built using this library will generally be forward-compatible with future changes to the GitHub API and continue to work even if GitHub makes changes to the webhooks API.

 * **Instances for `Typeable`, `Data`, `Generic` and `NFData`**

-The data types in the library have instances for `Typeable`, `Data`, `Generic`, and `NFData`.
+  The data types in this library have instances for `Typeable`, `Data`, `Generic`, and `NFData`.
 This ensures compatibility with a wide range of Haskell libraries and metaprogramming tools.

 * **Strongly Typed Utility Classes `EventHasSender`, `EventHasRepo` et al.**

-The library provides strongly typed utility classes such as `EventHasSender` and `EventHasRepo` to make it easier to work with the different event types and their associated data.
+  This library provides strongly typed utility classes such as `EventHasSender` and `EventHasRepo` to make it easier to work with the different event types and their associated data.
 You can define webhook event handlers that work on multiple events.

 * **Strict Data Types Suitable for High Performance Streaming Operations**

-The data types in the library are strict, making them suitable for high-performance streaming operations.
+  The data types in this library are strict, making them suitable for high-performance streaming operations.
 This ensures that your application can process large streams of webhook events efficiently and without space leaks.

 * **Full Support for Webhook Event Types**

   `github-webhooks` provides full support for [all the GitHub webhook event types](https://developer.github.com/v3/activity/events/types/#event-types--payloads).
 This means you can handle any event sent by GitHub without having to implement custom parsing or processing logic.

 ## Installation
 `github-webhooks` is available via installation on [Hackage](https://hackage.haskell.org/package/github-webhooks) and [Stackage](https://www.stackage.org/package/github-webhooks).